shaonproject/Telegram-downloader-bot/README.md

 ---

-# Media Video Downloader Bot
+# Telegram video downloader bot

 A Telegram bot that allows users to download media videos in various qualities.
 Powered by **Mohammad Nayan**.